top of page

 davidpeterdaniels2020.png

-I am a Presidential Young Professor in NUS Business School's Department of Management and Organisation.
-I hold a Ph.D. in Business Administration from the Stanford Graduate School of Business, an M.A. in Economics from Stanford University, and an A.B. summa cum laude from Harvard University.
+David P. Daniels is a Presidential Young Professor at NUS Business School.
+He holds a Ph.D. in Business Administration and an M.A. in Economics from Stanford University, and an A.B. summa cum laude from Harvard University.
+During Fall 2023, he was a Visiting Research Scholar at the Wharton School of Business.

-My research has been published in top academic outlets such as Proceedings of the National Academy of Sciences, Organizational Behavior and Human Decision Processes, and the Journal of Consumer Research.
-My research has been covered by media outlets such as the Harvard Business Review, Forbes, PBS, NPR, and NBC.
+His research is published or forthcoming in top academic outlets such as Organization Science, Proceedings of the National Academy of Sciences, Organizational Behavior and Human Decision Processes, Journal of Consumer Research, and Research in Organizational Behavior.
+His research has been covered by media outlets such as Harvard Business Review, TIME, Forbes, PBS, NPR, and NBC.

-I can be reached at bizdpd (at) nus (dot) edu (dot) sg.
+He can be reached via email at bizdpd (at) nus (dot) edu (dot) sg.

-Here are some articles that describe my research:
+Here are some articles that describe his research:

 Do investors value workforce gender diversity?

-We theorize that investors will respond positively to workforce gender diversity in major U.S. firms because diversity has large potential upsides for such firms (e.g., increased creativity), whereas diversity’s potential downsides (e.g., increased conflict) can be mitigated if they are effectively managed.
-To test our theory’s predictions, we conduct the first causal field research regarding the impact of workforce gender diversity on firm market value, by examining how investors respond to news about workforce gender diversity numbers.
-We show that U.S. technology firms and U.S. financial firms experience more positive stock price reactions when it is revealed that they have relatively higher (vs. lower) workforce gender diversity numbers compared to other firms.
-These stock price reactions are both economically and statistically significant.
-For example, we estimate that if a technology firm had revealed gender diversity numbers that were one standard deviation higher, its market valuation would have increased by approximately $1.05 billion.
-Furthermore, we find parallel investor reactions in randomized experiments with investors, and we show that these reactions are mediated by investors’ beliefs about potential upsides of diversity for the firm (e.g., creativity) but not by investors’ beliefs about potential downsides of diversity for the firm (e.g., conflict).
-We also document several interesting boundary conditions; for instance, investors seem to infer that firms who keep their workforce gender diversity numbers “secret” in fact have low diversity, and investors care more about diversity in upper-level roles rather than lower-level roles.
-Our results support our theory and point towards a new type of business case for diversity, driven by investors: if firms had more gender diversity, investors would “reward” them with substantially higher valuations.
+We examine whether investors value workforce gender diversity.
+Consistent with the view that investors believe that workforce gender diversity can be valuable in major firms, we use event studies to demonstrate that U.S. technology firms and U.S. financial firms experience more positive stock price reactions when it is revealed that they have relatively higher (versus lower) workforce gender diversity numbers.
+For instance, we find that Google’s revelation of relatively low workforce gender diversity numbers triggered a negative stock price reaction, whereas eBay’s revelation of relatively high workforce gender diversity numbers triggered a positive stock price reaction.
+These stock price reactions are both economically and statistically significant; e.g., we estimate that if a technology firm had revealed gender diversity numbers that were one standard deviation higher, its market valuation would have increased by $1.11 billion.
+Corroborating this plausibly causal field evidence, we also find positive investor reactions to workforce gender diversity in randomized experiments using Prolific participants with investing experience; these reactions seem to be underpinned by investors’ beliefs about potential upsides of diversity for the firm (e.g., reduced legal risks; increased creativity) but not by investors’ beliefs about potential downsides of diversity for the firm (e.g., increased conflict).
+Our findings highlight the importance of understanding investors’ intuitions or beliefs about major organizational phenomena such as workforce gender diversity.
+Our results also point towards a new type of business case for diversity, driven by investors: if major firms had more workforce gender diversity, investors may “reward” them with substantially higher valuations.

 The streak-end rule: How past experiences shape decisions about future behaviors in a large-scale natural field experiment with volunteer crisis counselors